spryker/spryker-docs/docs/pbc/all/miscellaneous/202407.0/add-audit-log-types.md

 Now you can add audit logs with `Checkout` type across the application.
 Example:

-1. Introduce `AuditLoggerCheckoutPostSavePlugin` which is called after the order is placed:
+1. Introduce `AuditLoggerCheckoutPostSavePlugin`, which is called after an order is placed:

 **Pyz/Zed/Log/Communication/Plugin/Checkout/AuditLoggerCheckoutPostSavePlugin.php**